In Buffalo, Biden to confront the racism he's vowed to fight

 Now Biden is facing the latest deadly manifestation of hatred after a white supremacist targeted Black people with an assault rifle at a supermarket in Buffalo, New York, and left 10 people dead, the most lethal racist attack since he took office.

-The president and first lady Jill Biden are to visit the city on Tuesday, where their first stop will be a makeshift memorial outside the supermarket.
-They’re also expected to meet privately with families of the victims, first responders and local officials before the president delivers public remarks.
+The president and first lady Jill Biden landed Tuesday morning in Buffalo, where their first stop will be at a makeshift memorial outside the supermarket.
+They also will meet privately with families of the victims, first responders and local officials before the president delivers public remarks.

+The president and New York’s two senators were greeted by Gov. Kathy Hochul, Buffalo Mayor Byron Brown and local police and fire officials.

 In a speech at a nearby community center, Biden plans to call for stricter gun laws and urge Americans to reject racism and embrace the nation’s diversity, the White House said.